CFMTech/pytest-monitor/docs/sources/installation.rst

 **You will need pytest 4.4+ to run pytest-monitor.**

-The following versions of Python are supported:
+We support all versions of Python >= 3.6.

-- Python 3.5
-- Python 3.6
-- Python 3.7

-Support for Python 3.8 is still experimental.

 From conda
 ----------